 I prefer the ease of opening a partially thawed bag and dumping it into the pan.

 Tomato sauce can be substituted for the tomato paste and water in the recipe, just substitute a 12 ounce can of tomato sauce.
 I prefer the richer flavoring I get out of a can of tomato paste.
 It’s just a matter of preference.

-If you happen to walk away during the simmering process and your mixture gets too thick, just add some more water back into it.
+If you happen to walk away during the simmering process and your Mexican Riced Cauliflower sauce gets too thick, just add some more water back into it.
 You want it thick, but not too thick and you don’t want it runny, cauliflower gives off some moisture as it cooks.

 Eat this piping hot!
 Once it cools, they will know it is cauliflower!
 It won’t taste bad, but it definitely has a different taste when cooled.

 I add the cauliflower as I am plating the rest of the meal and getting it on the table.
 I give it one last stir while still on the heat, plate it and rush it right to the table.